exa-labs/exa-sheets/README.md

 * Your Exa API key is stored securely using Google Apps Script's User Properties service
 * The key is only accessible to your Google account
 * No data is stored outside of your Google account and the Exa API
+* View our [Privacy Policy](https://exa.ai/exa-for-sheets/privacy-policy) for details on data handling and Google API compliance

 ## Development